-Easy to make traditional sweet pie with simple ingredients, and you don't have to turn the oven on!
+This traditional sweet pie with simple ingredients is easy to make, and you don't have to turn the oven on!

 Milk tart is a South African dessert consisting of a sweet pastry crust and a creamy, custard-like filling made of milk, eggs, sugar, and flour.